Schedule Your Diagnostic Consultation

 Now before we get ahead of ourselves, let’s take a step back and look at why it pays to blog in the first place.

-HubSpot has found for example those companies that blog get 55% more traffic to their websites and generate 70% more leads
+For example, HubSpot has found that companies that blog get 55% more traffic to their websites and generate 70% more leads.

 How frequently do you need to blog to see results?
 While there are natural tipping points, more activity is generally better than less activity.